-Your header is at the top of your resume and will be the first piece of information seen by your intended reader.
+Your contact information/header is at the top of your resume and will be the first piece of information seen by your intended reader.

 - Include your first and last name, telephone number (including area code), and e-mail address that is a variation of your first and last name.

 - Optionally, include your permanent and/or temporary mailing address and a web-link to your LinkedIn profile.